gusadi09/ShopInstant/README.md

 **FRAMEWORK:**
-\nThis Project build by SwiftUI for the UI Framework.
+/nThis Project build by SwiftUI for the UI Framework.
 SwiftUI is the lates framework for develop apple platform with one codebase(e.g. MacOS, iPadOS and iOS).

 **HOW TO RUNNING:**
 1. Download XCode